Information About New York State's Child Victims Act

 How can Vera House help?

 - Help finding an attorney to represent victims in civil cases: The Legal Project at Vera House, Inc. has trained local attorneys about abuse as well as how to represent survivors in a trauma-informed way.
-The listed attorneys have participated in training on trauma-informed representation:
+The listed attorney has participated in training on trauma-informed representation:

 Martin Lynn, Esq.